-Did you know that a broken or faulty toilet can lose up to 22 litres of water per minute?
-This equates to $1,550 on your bill per month!
+Did you know that a broken or faulty toilet can lose up to 28 bathtubs of water a month?
+This equates to about $100 on your bill a year!
+Take the Leaky Toilet Test and check your toilet for leaks.

-For questions related to high water consumption and leaks or billing adjustments you can call ENMAX at 310-2010 or via email at firstname.lastname@example.org.
-To be considered for a billing adjustment related to a water leak you must have had to complete High Water Consumption Investigation Checklist and contact the ENMAX within 3 months (90 days) of when you received invoice FIRST invoice with high consumption.
+For questions related to high water consumption and leaks or billing adjustments you can call ENMAX at 403-310-2010 or via email at email@example.com.
+To be considered for a billing adjustment related to a water leak you must have complete the High Water Consumption Investigation Checklist and contact ENMAX within 3 months (90 days) from when you receive invoice FIRST invoice with high consumption.

 The City of Calgary: Leading the way